Mike Wazowski: Video games

 As one of the main characters of the Monsters, Inc. franchise, Mike has regular appearances in the video games of the franchise, usually as a playable character.

 He also made appearances in other Disney crossover video games, such as the Disney Infinity series (2013-2015), where as with the other playable characters in the game a tie-in figure for him was also released, Kingdom Hearts III (2019), appearing as one of Sora's party members, and Disney Mirrorverse (2022), where he is depicted wearing combat armor.

 Reception

 Mike's character has been generally well received by critics and audiences.
-JP Baker, an editor for The Badlands on Mediums website, noted the importance of reaching one's dreams, and how the character's arc in the film Monsters University tied into this as it dealt with these ambitions as well as how he overcame the obstacles that came in his way.
 Rolling Stone considers him the 8th best Pixar character, going on to state "It's weird to think of a lumpy green thing as an everyman, but Billy Crystal's voice helps make Mike a monster of the people."
-Additionally Victoria Robertson from ScreenRant listed him as the 7th best Pixar character, stating "perhaps it's the little quirks that make him so great, his skittishness, despite the fact that he's a monster, or his comical and romantic qualities that shine throughout the film, but whatever it is, Wazowski made a name for himself."
+Additionally, Victoria Robertson from Screen Rant listed him as the 7th best Pixar character, stating "perhaps it's the little quirks that make him so great, his skittishness, despite the fact that he's a monster, or his comical and romantic qualities that shine throughout the film, but whatever it is, Wazowski made a name for himself."